Efury1/ultimateJavascript/ControlFlow/Exercises/README.md

 Math.floor() is a built-in method that allows you to round down a given to the nearest integer less than or equal to the number.
 IT is commonly used when you need to truncate the decimal part of a nummber and obtain the integer part.

 Return stops the sexecution of a function and returns a value.

+## Exercise 5
+A function that takes a parameter called limit.
+* Shows all numbers until the limits
+* Display whether they are odd or event

+A limit is defined as a value that that a fucntion approaches the ouput for the given input values.

+We are using the operator called "modulus" that will tells us whether the it's divisible by 2.
+This is how we are going to figure out whether the number is ODD or Even.

+## Exercise 6
+Function that takes an array returns the numbers of truthy elements in an array.
+An easy way for us to check if the value if truthy or falsy is by passing it to the Boolean constructor function.

+Truthy and Falsy Expressions
+* Truthy values in Javascript, a truthy value is a value that is considered true when encountered in Boolean context.
+* Falsy values in Javascript, a falsy value is a value that is considered false when envountered in a Boolean context.

+Falsy Values
+* False
+* 0
+* -0
+* ""
+* null
+* undefined
+* NaN

+All other values are considered truthy!

+## Exercise 7
+Functions for the multiples of 3 and 5.

+Multiples are what we get after multiplying the number.
+"Factors" are the numbers we can multiple together to get another number.

+Examples:
+* 5 x 1 = 5
+* 5 x 2 = 10
+* 5 x 12 = 60

+We will be using % module to give us the remaind of the division, this we will know whether it's a multple.